 see the opportunity

-A report published in 2015 by CNBC said only 23% of customers are happy with their bank.
-This means there’s plenty of opportunity for you to grow market share.
-It also means many of your customers may be dissatisfied and thinking about switching financial institutions.
+It’s also possible 10 percent of your customers may be dissatisfied and thinking about switching financial institutions.
 So start listening and thanking right now.

 You’re welcome.